-In this work, we present a methodology to select an indexing algorithm for each MeSH heading automatically.
-Experiments are performed on the whole set of MeSH headings and on a set MeSH headings known as Check Tags (CTs)3.
-Check Tags are a special class of MeSH Headings considered routinely for every article, which cover species, sex and human age groups, historical periods and pregnancy.
-We show that this
+Received February 18 2012, Accepted May 18 2012 Corresponding Author In this work, we present a methodology to automatically select an indexing algorithm for each MeSH heading.
+Experiments are performed on the whole set of MeSH headings, and on a set of MeSH headings known as Check Tags [8].
+Check Tags are a special class of MeSH headings routinely considered for every article, which cover species, sex and human age groups, historical periods, and pregnancy.
+We show that this process can be automated, based on previously indexed MEDLINE citations.